-Culture has been accumulating to the point where today, not even the smartest among us could recreate the world we live in.
-Indeed, many adaptations and societal changes have evolved to deal with better ways to store and manage collective capabilities that exceed the storage capacity of even our smartest brains.
-We got better at learning and even teaching.
-Many hunter gatherers mostly let children hang around to learn.
-Pastoralists and horticulturalists do some deliberate demonstration.
-Since the Industrial Revolution, we have created an institution and made it compulsory-formal schools.
-Schooling helps our young efficiently catch up on the last several thousand years of human progress.
-And despite ongoing pressures for educational innovation, we still spend longer learning, extending our juvenile period and then a cultural adolescence-the period between when you can reproduce and when you actually do-to the point where our challenge is less the ability to birth a big head, and more the ability to give birth at an older age.
-Most effective of all, we divided up the knowledge and labor-we specialized, creating the paradox of diversity.
+Since the Industrial Revolution, societies have focused on one particular institution and made it compulsory: formal schooling, which helps each generation efficiently catch up on several thousand years of human progress.
+And despite ongoing pressures for educational innovation, we still spend longer learning, extending childhood and then creating a cultural adolescence (the period between when a person can reproduce and when she actually does) to the point that the challenge is less the ability to birth a big head and more the ability to give birth at an older age.

+Most effective of all, we divided up knowledge and labor-we specialized, creating the paradox of diversity.